Christ the King: Pius XI

 Pope Pius XI's first encyclical was Ubi arcano Dei consilio of December 1922.
 Writing in the aftermath of World War I, Pius noted that while there had been a cessation of hostilities, there was no true peace.
 He deplored the rise of class divisions and unbridled nationalism, and held that true peace can only be found under the Kingship of Christ as "Prince of Peace".
 "For Jesus Christ reigns over the minds of individuals by his teachings, in their hearts by His love, in each one's life by the living according to His law and the imitating of His example."

-Christ's kingship was addressed again in the Pius'encyclical Quas primas, published in 1925.
+Christ's kingship was addressed again in Pius's encyclical Quas primas, published in 1925.
 Michael D. Greaney calls it "possibly one of the most misunderstood and ignored encyclicals of all time."
 The encyclical quotes with approval Cyril of Alexandria, noting that Jesus's kingship was given to him by the Father and was not obtained by violence: "'Christ,' it says, 'has dominion over all creatures, a dominion not seized by violence nor usurped, but his by essence and by nature.'"
 It also references Pope Leo XIII's 1899 Annum sacrum wherein Leo relates the Kingship of Christ to devotion to his Sacred Heart.

 In November 1926 Pius gave his assent to the establishment of the first church dedicated to Christ under the title of King.
 The Church of Our Lord, Christ the King, a young parish in the neighborhood of Mount Lookout, Cincinnati, which had previously been operating out of a pharmacy located in the neighborhood square, soon began to flourish.
 In May 1927, a proper sanctuary and neighborhood icon was consecrated.
 Designed by architect Edward J. Schulte, the building exemplifies the designer's signature marriage of art deco decoration in brutalist construction, principally arranged to mimic ancient liturgical spaces of early Christianity.